 For most marriages or civil partnerships you must give at least 29 full days' notice.

 If either you or your partner is not a British or Irish national and doesn’t have Indefinite Leave to Remain, pre settled or settled status, or a marriage or civil partnership visa this may be extended to 71 days.
 This is because your case will be referred to the Home Office Referral Scheme under the Immigration Act 2014 and it requires extra time.
 The notice fee for those couples subject to referral will be £47 per person instead of £35.

 You can only give notice at a register office if you have lived in the registration district for at least the past seven days.
-For example, if you arrive on 1 June, the seven day period starts the following day, 2 June, and is complete on 8 June.
+For example, if you arrive on 1 June, the seven day period starts the following day - 2 June - and ends on 8 June.
 You can then give notice on 9 June.

 Where to give notice

 You must give notice in the district where each of you live - even if this is not where you are holding your ceremony - if both of you have any of the following:

 - British or Irish citizenship

 - settled or pre-settled status under the EU Settlement Scheme

 - an application to the EU Settlement Scheme that you made before 30 June 2021, which you’re waiting for a decision on.

 Please book an appointment at our office if you live in Islington or the City of London.
 The City of London means the Square Mile and not London as an entire city, please view a map to check.